phpbb/documentation/development/migrations/data_changes.rst

 An array of arrays containing instructions.

 These instructions can include calls to Tools.
 For any config settings, permission related commands, and modules, please see the related documentation under :doc:`tools/index`.

 If (Conditional)
 ================

 If call allows you to create a basic if statement which will be checked and, if true, the attached statement will be parsed.

-The if statement helper allows you to create a basic if statement which will be checked and, if true, the attached statement will be parsed.

 How it works
 ------------